-survey demonstrated a predisposi-What is being done with these tion toward expanding the reclaresults?
-There are many logistics mation activities to include sepproblems and cost items involved in arate programs for paper, glass and any recycling efforts.
-The city staff is now studying ways and means cans.
-Sixty-six percent of the peopof increasing recycling activities le said they would be willing to carry these items to a central locawithout incurring overburdening expenses or interfering with other tion with in the city; sixty-one percent would be willing to carry them needed city services.
-Two actions to a neighborhood pick-up point, have already been taken, however. and sixty-nine percent are willing The city has set up a glass reclato sort the different commodities mation center at the city warehome and keep them in house, which is located at the inat tersection of Crescent Road and special containers for pick-up.
-It is interesting to note that Kenilworth Avenue (entrance at the this is one point where the various Lake Park); hours of operation are sections of the community diverge 8:30 a.m. to 4:00 p.m., Monday in opinion as to what should be through Friday.
-Also, the city is
+How should these programs be expanded?
+Citizen response in the survey demonstrated a predisposition toward expanding the reclamation activities to include separate programs for paper, glass and cans.
+Sixty-six percent of the people said they would be willing to carry these items to a central location with in the city; sixty-one percent would be willing to carry them to a neighborhood pick-up point, and sixty-nine percent are willing to sort the different commodities home and keep them in special containers for pick-up.
+It is interesting to note that this is one point where the various sections of the community diverge 8:30 a.m. to 4:00 p.m., Monday in opinion as to what should be through Friday.
+Also, the city is that it will not lead to a diplomatic solution.
+Nixon and Laird are replacing Johnson's build-up on the ground by their build-up of the air war.
+Three years ago President Johnson abandoned a policy of massive air strikes.
+This did not lead to peace then.
+As long as Nixon is committed to military intervention to maintain the Thieu regime there can be no peaceful solution in Southeast Asia planes is a major escalation of the war in Vietnam and not a step towards peace.
+The break-off of the